The Guide to Eggs in New Zealand

 Certified organic

-• Durham Farms — Waipu, Northland.
+- Durham Farms — Waipu, Northland.
 BioGro certified.
+Hens rotated across pasture with the cattle, in a regenerative system.

-• Green Henz (Arnstead Farm) — Ikawai, Waitaki plains.
-Organic since 2005, mixed operation across hens, cattle and sheep. → Profile coming
+- Green Henz (Arnstead Farm) — Ikawai, Waitaki plains.
+BioGro certified since 2005.
+Hellewell family.
+Mixed operation: hens, cattle, sheep.

-• Frenz organic — North Island.
-Long-established organic line within the broader Frenz brand.
+- Frenz organic — North Island.
+The organic line within the broader Frenz federation — easier to find in supermarkets than most certified organic eggs.

-• The Little Organic Egg Co — North Island.
+- The Little Organic Egg Co — North Island.
+Small certified organic producer.

 Pasture-raised (PROOF certified)

 Hens live on pasture full-time, rotated regularly, with verifiable stocking densities.
-Not necessarily organic feed.
+Not necessarily organic feed, but stronger pasture standards than most free-range.

-• K&M — Carl Ebber's PROOF-certified operation.
+- K&M — Carl Ebber's PROOF-certified operation.
+Hawke's Bay-based.
 Small-scale, direct retail.

 Regenerative